 It may be the very simplicity of the dish that throws some folks off.
 I’ve written before about the tendency of non-Italians to strafare (over-do) when recreating Italian dishes, as if they can’t believe that a recipe could actually be that easy.
 Surely, a little extra this or that would improve it…

-Let me set the record straight and give you the recipe for real buschetta.
+Let me set the record straight and give you the recipe for real, authentic buschetta.
 If you want to ‘improve’ on it, feel free, but please, do try the original at least once, then decide if it really needs ‘improving’.
 I suspect you will realize that it is truly delicious just as is.
 Assuming you’re using quality ingredients, that is.
 You need good, crusty bread with a substantial crumb—day old homemade pane casereccio is ideal—lightly grilled and drizzled with best quality, fruity extra virgin olive oil.
 And if you add the optional tomato topping, make sure your tomatoes are perfectly ripe and at the peak of their flavor.

 Serves 4-6 people as an light antipasto